 Content by Agency Brokerage Consultants www.agencybrokerage.com; Direct (321) 255-1309

-P&C Insurance Agency Valuation Multiples
+Insurance Agency Valuation Multiples

 While it may be helpful to know the total premium volume, or even commission volume if the agency wholesales business, it is the “net revenue” that pays the bills.
 The volume may play into the valuation if there is an opportunity for the buyer to enhance the net revenue by getting better commission rates, overrides or contingency income but generally the buyer is focused on the real historic revenue.
 The discretionary earnings is a pro forma estimation of the total compensation the agency yields to a working owner-operator.
 Start with the net income of the business and add back the owner’s salary and other compensation, interest on debts, depreciation/amortization and any non-recurring or non-essential expenses to determine the discretionary earnings.
 Some allowances are given if certain expenses can be adjusted going forward without impacting the operation of the business.
-A pro forma (forward-looking) or adjusted (historic) EBITDA is essentially the discretionary earnings minus a reasonable management compensation for either an owner-operator or manager to run the agency.
+A pro forma (forward-looking) or adjusted (historic) EBITDA is essentially the discretionary earnings minus a reasonable compensation for either retaining or replacing the owners(s).
 All three multiples might be net of non-commission income depending on the consistency of the income sources.

-A multiple of revenue is primarily only used when a P&C book of business is being acquired, i.e. the buyer is not assuming overhead expenses.
-In such case, the buyer will have a completely different cost structure.
+A multiple of revenue is primarily only used when a book of business is being acquired, i.e. the buyer is not assuming overhead expenses.
+In such case, the buyer will have a different cost structure.
 The key focus will be on the historic retention rate of the book of business.
 Having run hundreds of discounted future cash flow (DFCF) models based on various retention rates, I can give you an estimate for different ranges.
 A DFCF projection essentially looks at the current value of the future income stream from the book of business with taking into consideration the depletion of revenue over time due to attrition from the loss of accounts.